prodriguezsosa/conText/vignettes/quickstart.md

 with no features overlapping with the pre-trained provided are dropped.
 `dem()` –outputs a ‘dem-class’ object which is similar in many ways to ‘dfm-class’ object.
-Importantly, a ‘dem-class’ object inherits all the documenta variables, ‘docvars’, from the ‘dfm’ used to compute it (except those of documents that could not be embedded).
+Importantly, a ‘dem-class’ object inherits all the document variables, ‘docvars’, from the ‘dfm’ used to compute it (except those of documents that could not be embedded).
 Additionally, a ‘dem-class’ object will store other useful attributes, including the names of the documents that were embedded and the vector of features used.